samtay/so-hs/README.md

 7. can set up themes named in configuration and then keep attrmap within app state

 ### config
-0. xdga config: FIX allow user to set default site with shortcode instead of full info WOW turns out that is really hard.
-Maybe ping community for solution that doesnt involve an entire Options' newtype wrapper just to allow site decoded to shortcode text
 1. xdga data to save `--filter` string
 2. split `defaultOptions` and `sites` into `defaults.yml` and `sites.yml`
 3. need to keep track of "editor" option from config through cli parser; does this